SATURDAY, 16 MAY 2020

 ABOUT THE SWIM

-The swim across is 1.34km and an ideal swim for beginners.
+The swim across is 1.3 km and an ideal swim for beginners.
 Participants are transported across to the other side on a boat and have to swim back to the Resipole campsite.
 Most swimmers take around 40-45 minutes to complete the swim.

 There is no minimum age for swimmers, but participants under 16 must have a parent present.
-Parent does not have to participate in the swim, but must be present throughout the event.
+The parent does not have to participate in the swim, but must be present throughout the event.
 We also welcome disabled swimmers - please contact Alex at email@example.com for more information.

 All registrations for swims must be done online.
-The deadline to register for the Loch Sunart swim is Saturday, 20th April.
-No registrations will be accepted after this deadline - if you would like a reminder, simply join our mailing list and we'll send you an email a few days before the deadline.
+Usually, registrations for each swim close one week before the event, but may be sooner for popular events.
+If you would like a reminder, simply join our mailing list and we'll send you an email a few days before the deadline.

 As a charity, we try to keep our registrations fees as low as possible to ensure everybody can attend our events.
 This year, our registration fee will be £10 for this swim, which will be automatically added to your total when you register.
 If you register for more than one swim, you will have £10 added to the total for each swim you want to do.